Big Farmer's Cay

 Big Farmer's Cay is an island in The Bahamas.

 Popularity

 The island is popular for its one mile long sandbar.

 It's widely known as the "Mile-long Sandbar".
 The site can only be reached by boat, and the trip may be difficult for individuals with physical disabilities or those using wheelchairs.

-Restaurants
+Amenities

-There are multiple restaurants on the island, including: Ty's Sunset Bar and Grill, and the Ocean Cabin Restaurant & Pub.
+There are multiple restaurants on the island.
 Since these are at the beach, the food they have is caught fresh.

 Wildlife

 There are exotic birds, dolphins, sharks, and tropical fish on the cay.

 Snorkeling

 There are deep-sea caves and coral reefs for world-class snorkeling.